Outbound Configuration

 1. Visa will review your submitted configuration, and once reviewed the configuration may be approved.

-2. An approval will trigger provisioning of your public client certificate (Visa Information Delivery Certifying Authority signed).
+2. An approval will trigger provisioning of your outbound certificate.

-3. Once the client certificate is provisioned, the configuration status will change to "Approved" and the configuration state will be “Inactive”.
+3. Once the outbound certificate is provisioned, the configuration status will change to "Approved" and the configuration state will be “Inactive”.

-4. The certificate provisioning will provide the public certificate, VICA intermediate and VICA root certificates for you to download from Visa Developer dashboard (Go to Outbound Certificates section under Project Credentials).
+4. The certificate provisioning will provide the outbound certificate, intermediate CA and root CA certificates for you to download from Visa Developer dashboard (Go to Outbound Certificates section under Project Credentials).

 1. You can download all 3 certificates from the Visa Developer dashboard, and create a certificate chain (.pem file).
 For details, refer to Certificate Chaining Steps.